 Chemical Cleaning Service

-Sheppard T. Powell Associates, LLC (STPA) has provided independent consulting services since 1921 & laboratory services since 1970 to the power and other steam and power industries.
-At some point, STPA has been involved in virtually every aspect of chemical cleaning related to:
+Sheppard T. Powell Associates, LLC (STPA) has provided independent consulting services since 1921 and laboratory services since 1970 to power plants, pulp and paper mills and other plants with boilers or HRSG units.
+At some point, STPA has been involved in virtually every aspect of chemical cleaning related to the following.

 - Chemical Cleaning Assessment

 - Chemical Cleaning Hydraulic Evaluation

 - Chemical Cleaning Procedure

 - Execution of Chemical Cleaning Process

 - Documentation Critique